My Story

 Finding Perseverance and Inspiration in Every Turn

-“Fore left!” were the shouts as my son, Jared and I were walking down the left rough on hole 15 at Pebble Beach, site of the 2010 US Open, during Saturday’s round.
+“Fore left!” was the shout as my son, Jared and I were walking down the 15th hole, left rough at Pebble Beach, during Saturday’s round, site of the 2010 US Open.

 It was a beautiful, cloudless sky and as the shouts rang out, I immediately looked up and spotted the ball flying directly overhead.
 Following the flight path, it created disorientation, and I lost my balance tumbling down!